CloudHealth/cht_api_guide/_organization/org-account-assignment-add.md

   - name: gcp_compute_projects
     required: no
     content: Enter a comma-separated list of GCP project IDs that should be assigned to the organization.
 The project IDs can be retrieved using the [Search for Assets](#asset_search-for-assets) endpoint.
 You can assign up to 500 GCP projects per endpoint.
-  - name: gcp_billing_accounts
-    required: no
-    content: Enter a comma-separated list of GCP billing account IDs that should be assigned to the organization.
-The account IDs can be retrieved using the [Search for Assets](#asset_search-for-assets) endpoint.
-You can assign up to 500 GCP accounts per endpoint.
   - name: data_center_accounts
     required: no
     content: Enter a comma-separated list of Data Center account names that should be assigned to the organization.
 The account names can be retrieved using the [Search for Assets](#asset_search-for-assets) endpoint.
 You can assign up to 500 Data Center accounts per endpoint.